CarmeloMaitaO/dotfiles-scripts/README.md

 # dotfiles
-My list of dotfiles for my Artix Linux build
+My list of dotfiles and scripts for my Artix Linux build